joone/joone.github.io/content/english/about.md

 ---
 Thank you for visiting my blog.
 This is a personal blog site hosted by github.io.
 I publish this blog site using Hugo and Bookworm theme.
-You can also find Korean articles here, but  Korean and English article do not match 100% so you may need to use Google Translator to translate my article if necessary.

-FYI, English is not my native language, so English articles may be a bit awkward. :-)